 The Veteran Eligibility Questionnaire is a set of questions designed to determine if the veteran meets JVSG or WIOA priority of service definitions.
 If the veteran meets JVSG priority of service on the Veteran Eligibility Questionnaire, then the Significant Barriers to Employment (SBE) checklist is utilized to determine the need for intensive services from the DVOP.
 Significant Barriers to Employment (SBE) include (but are not limited to) service-connected disability, homelessness, prior incarceration, age 18-24, and low income (Adult Income Chart for FCWS (note: use 70% of LLSIL column is used for income eligibility).
-When Frederick county veterans have an SBE they are eligible for intensive services with the Disabled Veteran's Outreach Program Specialist (DVOP).
+When Frederick county veterans have an SBE and meet the eligibility listed in TEGL 20-13, Change 2, they are eligible for intensive services with the Disabled Veteran's Outreach Program Specialist (DVOP).
 When veterans do not have an SBE, they are eligible for core and potential intensive services with the AJC staff.
 At this point in the process the veterans are encouraged to view the Welcome video or attend a Welcome Seminar for an overview of FCWS services and resources to assist with their job search and reemployment.